HaakonBakker/RuterCLI/README.md

 Øvre Toppenhaug = "Øvre Toppenhaug"
 Asker Train Station = "Asker [Tog]" OR Asker\ [Tog]

-Find your favorite station ShortName in stops.json.
+Find your favorite station in stops.json.

 # Dependencies
 You need prettytable installed on your machine in order to run.